 Engineering schools offer master's degrees in a range of specialties, including mechanical, industrial and electrical engineering.
-Massachusetts Institute of Technology (MIT) and Georgia Institute of Technology are two top schools with engineering master's degree programs.
+Massachusetts Institute of Technology (MIT), Georgia Institute of Technology and Ohio State University are three top schools with engineering master's degree programs.

 Massachusetts Institute of Technology in Cambridge, MA

 |School Highlight: Various engineering programs and departments at MIT are leading the way for the future of engineering and how it is taught as the university has begun its Innovation Initiative.|

 Georgia Institute of Technology in Atlanta, GA

-|School Highlight: This schools is home to 47 master's degree programs in various areas of study, including engineering.|
+|School Highlight: This school is home to 27 master's degree programs in engineering.|

 Top Engineering Graduate Schools

-|Purdue University||The school's online graduate engineering program ranked #6 on U.S. News & World Report's list of online engineering programs.
+- Purdue University in West Lafayette, IN, has an online graduate engineering program that is ranked #5 on U.S. News & World Report's list of top online engineering programs.

-- The University of California, Berkeley||Berkeley ranked #3 on U.S. News & World Report's 2016 list of best graduate engineering schools.
+- The University of California, Berkeley was ranked #3 on U.S. News & World Report's 2016 list of best graduate engineering schools.

-- The University of Texas at Austin||Companies such as Dell, IBM and National Instruments recruit from the school's engineering departments.
+- The University of Texas at Austin has companies such as Dell, IBM and National Instruments recruit from the school's engineering departments.

-- The University of Wisconsin - Madison||Engineering students have access to more than 20 study abroad programs||Madison, WI|
+- The University of Wisconsin - Madison allows engineering students access to more than 20 study abroad programs.